 Step-03: Wire selection

 Wire selection is another step during flux core weld.
 A cored flux wire designated consists of E71T-11 used in any welding position.
 Additionally, the wire is readily available in wide range sizes and provides useful welding features for both thicker and thinner materials.
 A metal filler made of Hobart is essential since it contains Fabshield21B (E71T-11 unique material used in the welding process.

 The wire of the diameter .030-inch is necessary when flux core welding as it provides the required thickness that facilitates the efficiency in the welding process.
 The thick material welding requires a large amount of heat contains a wire with a diameter ranging from 0.035 to 0.045 inches.
 The given range of diameter help in efficiency operation, thus enhancing the high production of the weld.

-The presence of the reference charts on the power source helps in setting the correct voltage.
+The presence of the flux core welding settings chart/reference charts on the power source helps in setting the correct voltage.
 The charts also help in developing the speed of the wire.
 The aspect depends on the thickness and diameter of the wire.
 The Flux-core calculator is a crucial component to be used in improving the performance of the flux core welding devices.
 The tools used serve as guidelines in tuning final parameters on the weld test.

 Step-05: Wire stick-out

 Wire stick-out is the distance of the unmelted electrode that comes out of the contact tip of gun welding.
 It Usually affects the amount of voltage and amperage drawn by the wire and outcome of the welding.
 Generally, flux core welding requires around 3/4 inch of stick out, which is almost twice the recommended for MIG welding stickoff.